CedricDeVijt/ComputerScienceNotes/PROMPT_NEW.md

    - Perform a completeness check: Compare your output to the source text.
 Ensure all data points, case studies, and unique terminology are preserved.
    - Flag any ambiguous content with `[❓ Verify Context]` annotations.

+5. **LaTeX Integration**
+   - Use LatEx syntax for mathematical expressions, logical operators, and symbols.
+   - Ensure all equations are correctly formatted and aligned.

 ---

 ### OUTPUT FORMAT